Marque (river)

 The Marque ([maʁk]; Marke) is a 40 km long river in France.
 It is a right tributary of the Deûle.
 Its source is near the village of Mons-en-Pévèle.
 Its course crosses the Nord department, notably the eastern part of the agglomeration of Lille.
 It flows northwards through the towns of Pont-à-Marcq, Tressin, Villeneuve d'Ascq, Croix and Marcq-en-Barœul, finally flowing into the Deûle in Marquette-lez-Lille.
-Its lowermost section, between Wasquehal and Marquette-lez-Lille, is part of the Canal de Roubaix.
+Its lowermost section, between Wasquehal and Marquette-lez-Lille, is part of the 20-km long Canal de Roubaix.